-Our survey of 224 digital marketers in the U.S. indicates that businesses recognize the value of ORM and will increase their investment in ORM in 2018.
+Our survey of 224 digital marketers in the U.S. indicates that businesses recognize the value of ORM and will increase their investment in ORM in coming years.

 First, more than half of businesses consider ORM “very necessary” to their success as a business.

 Second, digital marketers frequently monitor their company’s online reputation.
 More than 40% monitor their online reputation every day, and more than 20% monitor their online reputation every hour.

 Third, social media is considered the most important online platform to monitor.
 Nearly half of businesses (46%) use social media to see what’s been said about their brand online.